aiden0921an/Prework-Study_Guide/README.md

 ## Usage

 To use the prework study guide, start by opening the console in the webpage.
 This will give you a random selection for what topic to study first!
-These topics include HTML,CSS,Git,and JavaScript.
+These topics include HTML,CSS,Git and JavaScript.

 ![Image of the Prework Study Guide with the console open](assets/Prework Study Guide Console.png)